Xilinx/VMC_Help/UTIL/To_Fixed_Size/README.md

 # To Fixed Size

-This block takes a variable size vector as an input and produces a fixed size vector as output.
+This block takes a variable size vector as an input and produces a fixed size vector as an output.
 The block copies samples from the input to the output.